Avello History, Family Crest & Coats of Arms

 Early History of the Avello family

-Another 165 words (12 lines of text) covering the years 1645, 1700, 1674 and 1741 are included under the topic Early Avello History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Avello research.
+Another 83 words (6 lines of text) covering the years 1645, 1700, 1674 and 1741 are included under the topic Early Avello History in all our PDF Extended History products and printed products wherever possible.

 Avello Spelling Variations

 Spelling variations of this family name include: Avella, Abella, Avellano, Avellani, Avellino, Avellina, Avelta, Avenella and many more.

 Early Notables of the Avello family (pre 1700)